Current Co-op Students Frequently Asked Questions

 What are the consequences of a No-Show?

 Failure to cancel attendance by the timelines outlined below will result in a No-Show being added to the student’s file.
 Following the student’s second No-Show, access to PD Portal will be revoked.
-The student will have to meet with the Senior Manager, Student Experience to have their access reinstated.
+The student will have to meet with a Co-op Program Manager to have their access reinstated.

 My plans have changed – How do I cancel my registration to avoid a No-Show?

 To avoid a No-Show, students must cancel their registration in PD Portal 24 hours in advance.
-This applies to anything that requires a registration: workshops, events, employer info sessions, and coaching appointments with a Co-op Coordinator.
+This applies to anything that requires a registration: workshops, events, employer info sessions, and coaching appointments with a Co-op Career Advisor.

 Co-op APSC X10 courses are pass or fail.
 “P” indicates that you have successfully completed the work term.
 If you do not yet see a grade on your transcript, please allow some time as the Co-op office might be still reviewing your learning objectives, work term report, and performance assessment submitted by your employer.
 Allow a minimum of six weeks into the term following the work term for the details and grade to be processed.